Skip to main content

 Writing Your First Custom Strategy

-Each custom strategy runs as an async function that is executed by Gunbot once per trading cycle for each assigned trading pair.
-Here's a simple example to get you started:
+Each custom strategy runs as an async function that Gunbot executes once per trading cycle for each assigned pair.
+Here's a simple example:

-// This is an async function, which Gunbot will call.
+// Imagine all of the user code below is inside an async function, which Gunbot will call.

 const rsiValue = gb.data.rsi; // Assuming RSI is enabled in strategy settings